-AncientPages.com - On March 23, 1568, the Edict of Longjumeau was signed and ended the Second War of Religion (1567-68) and restored all the rights (important religious privileges and freedoms) that the Huguenots.
+AncientPages.com - On March 23, 1568, the Edict of Longjumeau was signed.
+It ended the Second War of Religion (1567-68) and restored all the Huguenots' rights (important religious privileges and freedoms).

 They were also allowed to worship in the suburb of one town in each bailiwick in France, and on noble estates.

-These rights had been eroded in the years between the two wars, and were now restored in full.
-In addition Huguenot noblemen were allowed to let strangers worship in their households - under the earlier edict the right had been limited to their vassals.
+These rights had been eroded in the years between the two wars and were now restored in full.
+In addition, under the earlier edict, Huguenot noblemen were allowed to let strangers worship in their households.
+The right had been limited to their vassals.

 Not every Huguenot leader supported the peace.

 Admiral Coligny was convinced that the crown was not sincere and that the edict had only been agreed to save Chartres from the Huguenots.